Clerks II: Casting

 Brian O'Halloran, Jeff Anderson, Jason Mewes, and Kevin Smith all reprised their roles from the first film.

 According to the DVD commentary, Kevin Smith originally wanted to cast his wife Jennifer Schwalbach Smith as Becky.
 Executive producer Harvey Weinstein objected, however, wanting a known actress to play the role for marketing reasons.
 Other actresses that Smith had met with were Sarah Silverman and Bryce Dallas Howard who both declined.
 Smith recalls having lunch with Howard who said she was interested in the film but ultimately passed in order to do Lady in the Water.
 Silverman said she didn't want to play the Becky character as she had been cast as girlfriends in numerous other productions and feared type-casting, but loved the script and would have been more than willing to play the part of Randal Graves.
 Rachel Weisz was another name the studio considered, but Smith figured she would turn the role down and never offered her the part.
 Ellen Pompeo expressed an interest but could not commit due to scheduling difficulties with Grey's Anatomy.
 Finally, the role was offered to Rosario Dawson who loved the script.
 She later said that reading the "donkey show" scene sealed the deal for her.
 Schwalbach Smith was given the secondary female role of Emma Bunting.
 Smith also cast his daughter Harley Quinn Smith as the little girl Dante waves to in the window of a restaurant and his mother Grace as the Milk Maid, reprising her role from the first film.
 Walt Flanagan makes a cameo appearance as a customer who asks for a "pack of cigarettes" (after the film changes from color to black and white), in a nod to the first film as well.

 The character of Elias was played by Trevor Fehrman who had previously worked in Anderson's film Now You Know.
 Smith saw him in the film and was impressed enough to give him a part.
 In keeping with Smith's tradition of casting actors that he has previously worked with, both Jason Lee and Ben Affleck had parts in the film.
 Lee played Lance Dowds and Affleck played a random Mooby's customer.
+Both actors filmed their scenes during off days of filming My Name is Earl and Smokin' Aces.
 After finding no one else who could pull off being the Sexy Stud, Smith turned to crew member Zak Knutson to fill the role.